-- c.
 For each Scenario the net accumulated asset amount for a Business Segment at the end of each Projection Year is equal to the projected statement value of invested assets for that Business Segment.
 For all Scenarios, the net accumulated asset amount for a Business Segment at the Projection Start Date is the statement value of starting assets for that Business Segment.
-The projected statement value of invested assets at any future duration must reflect the accumulation of cash flows into and out of the portfolio for the items listed in (1) through (6) below as described in Sections 6.C.2. and 6.C.3.
-The net accumulated asset amount can be either positive or negative, according to: - 1.
-Benefits, including but not limited to death and cash surrender benefits; - 2.
-Expenses, including but not limited to, commissions, general expenses, and premium taxes, but excluding Federal Income Tax; - 3.
+The projected statement value of invested assets at any future duration must reflect the accumulation of cash flows into and out of the portfolio for the items listed in (1) through (8) below as described in Sections 6.C.2. and 6.C.3.
+The net accumulated asset amount can be either positive or negative, according to:

+- 1. Benefits, including but not limited to death and cash surrender benefits; - 2.
+Expenses, including but not limited to, commissions, general expenses, and premium taxes; - 3.
 Gross premium payments; - 4.
-Other applicable revenue such as fees and revenue on assets invested in sub-accounts, and any Revenue Sharing income; - 5.
-Net payments to/from the General Account from/to the Separate Account; and - 6.
-Net Investment Earnings as defined in Section 6.E.6. - 7.
-Net cash flows from Derivative Liability Programs. - 5.
-Stochastic Modeling Exclusion: It may not be necessary to perform stochastic modeling for groups of policies where it can be demonstrated that the Stochastic Amount will not be greater than the Alternative Amount.
-Thus, the actuary may elect to exclude certain groups of policies from the stochastic modeling requirement upon demonstration that the Alternative Amount for those policies (which includes any additional amount that the actuary may decide to add for the purpose of the stochastic modeling exclusion) will adequately provide for all material C3 risks underlying such policies. - a.
-To exclude a group of polices from the stochastic modeling requirement, the actuary shall, for the group of policies to be excluded: - 1.
-Determine the Alternative Amount for these policies in accordance with the requirements of Section 6H.
-The Alternative Amount shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of that strategy only if the company is following a Clearly Defined Hedging Strategy and the hedging strategy meets the requirements as defined in Section 6.E.9 above. - 2.
-Provide a demonstration that the Alternative Amount adequately provides for all material C3 risks underlying such policies.
-An acceptable demonstration should:

-- a.Provide a reasonable assurance that if the Stochastic Amount was calculated for only those polices subject to the stochastic modeling exclusion, it would not be greater than the Alternative Amount for such policies; - b.Provide sufficient supporting information that an experienced independent actuarial reviewer can assess the reasonableness of the conclusion to exclude the group of policies; and - e.a.
-Provide an effective evaluation of the residual risk exposure resulting from risk mitigation techniques such as hedge instruments and reinsurance.
+Other applicable revenue such as fees and revenue on assets invested in sub-accounts, and any Revenue Sharing income; - Net payments to/from the General Account from/to the Separate Account: - 6.
+Net Investment Earnings (including realized gains); - 7.
+Net cash flows from Derivative Liability Programs, and - 8.
+Federal income taxes.

-6. The Stochastic Amount
+7. The Stochastic Amount